uf-mil/mil/How-To-Run-The-Boat.md

 # **How To Run The Boat**

-There are a few more steps to starting up the real boat than the simulator
+There are a few more steps to starting up the real boat than the simulator.

-Open a new terminal and run:
+**Everything in this page assumes you have completed the step in the [[Networking with NaviGator]]**

+### 1. Verify that your computer can ping the boat and both routers by running the three commands below individually.

+    ping navigator
+    ping nav_router_onboard
+    ping nav_router_onshore

+If you can ping all three systems you are good to go!

+### 2. SSH into the boat and start the hardware launch files

+First, start a screen by running

+    screen -t navigator_onboard_screen

+Next run:

-    roslaunch navigator_launch simulation.launch
+    roslaunch navigator_launch motor_control.launch

-This file will start simulation as well as the gnc.launch file

-Right now the simulator is only able to simulate components of GNC.
-Perception is to come!
+Finally run:

+    screen -d

-Open a new terminal and run:
+3. On the shore computer open a new terminal and start the necessary launch files

-    rqt
+Run:

+    roslaunch navigator_launch gnc.launch

 Then navigate to the NaviGator GUI.